pathcl/terraform-do-kubernetes/README.md

 ## Final result

 If everything went ok you should have your app deployed and available from the internet.
-Take a look at the gif carefully.
+Take a look at the video carefully.
 I will start from zero as if I was doing it from first time.
 [HERE](https://youtu.be/4gpknNA9gG4)

 ## Requirements